 Your photo session will be relaxed, fun and enjoyable for the whole family.
 I love to capture how families and couples naturally interact and enjoy each other.
-During an average session, we spend an hour or two taking photos, and allow breaks for kids to have snacks, rest or whatever it takes.
-Photo sessions are never rushed.
+During an average session, we spend a half hour to an hour.

 The best advice I can give you is to make sure you’re well rested on the day of your photo session (that goes for kiddos too!), eat something and stay well hydrated.
 Believe it or not, bad moods can show up in pictures!
 The better you feel, the better you’ll look.

 When you arrive for the photo session, don’t be afraid to dance, skip, twirl and laugh!
-Photo sessions are never rushed.
 I want you to enjoy the experience.

 Parks, beaches, historic/urban areas and your own backyard are all great locations for photos.
 If you do not have a location in mind when booking your photo session, I can recommend a few places and make sure we choose the perfect spot for you.

 I love to photograph expecting mothers.
 I think that it is an amazingly beautiful time that is meant to be cherished.
-We can take the photos in your home, where I can create the illusion of a studio, or we can go outdoors.
-About a month before your due date is the best time for a maternity session.
+1-2 months before your due date is the best time for a maternity session.
 That way, your belly is nice and full, without you being uncomfortable.

 When choosing an outfit for your maternity photos, look for clothes that will accentuate your belly.
 While you might find baby doll dresses or loose clothing to be more comfortable and flattering, when you look back, you will appreciate your curvy belly in all of its glory!